eoinkelly/notes/elasticsearch/elasticsearch.md

 * replica shards are promoted to primary shard when the node holding the primary shard fails
 * All read operations .e.g. query operations and aggregations can be executed on replica shards too!
     * Only write operations must go to the primary shard I guess?
+* Useful for both increasing search performance (searchs hit a mix of primary and replica shards) and fault tolerance

 ### Get cluster info and health